Oxford-Data-Processes/greenmotion-frontend/README.md

 TODO:
 - Set the location based on the username at login (eg. manchester, london, etc.)
 - Test for multiple locations
+- Create a log that gets all the custom searches that have been run (filtering dataframe???)

 Commands: